Germany mourns 80,000 COVID dead in national service | DW | 18.04.2021

 "Sickness, dying and death cannot be just pushed away in this long year, they have cut deeply into the lives of many people," said Georg Baetzing, the chairman of the German Bishops' Conference, at the service.

-Later Sunday, they will take part in a ceremony at the capital's Konzerthaus, where the president will make a speech.
+Later Sunday, Steinmeier and Merkel took part in a ceremony at the capital's Konzerthaus, where the president gave a speech.

-With pandemic curbs still in force restricting the number of people who can attend, the ceremonies will be broadcast live on public television.
+With pandemic curbs still in force restricting the number of people who could attend, the ceremonies were broadcast live on television.

-Steinmeier is expected to remind families of those who died that they are not alone in their suffering.

-While many were unable to visit or touch their dying relatives due to the risk of infection, others have been left grieving on their own, as funerals or memorials are curtailed by pandemic curbs.

 Death toll expected to rise in Germany's third wave